Best Of17 min read

 • LXC containerized environments (complete site isolation)

-• Built-in APM tool for diagnosing performance bottlenecks
+• Built-in APM tool for diagnosing performance issues

 • Free Cloudflare Enterprise CDN integration on all plans